petershin/liferay-learn/docs/courses/latest/en/application-development.md

 1. A Ticketing System for customers to report issues and open requests

 This course consists of four modules.
 The first three develop the Distributor Application using Liferay's low-code features.
-The fourth and final module uses more advanced features to develop the Ticketing System.
+The fourth and final module uses more advanced features to develop the Ticketing System. <!-- and improve the Distributor Application? -->

 When finished, Delectable Bonsai will have an onboarding flow that takes users from submitting an application to a new business account.